bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-10.md

 This week&#8217;s lab work will begin a larger project that will occupy us until the end of the semester.
 The groups you form today will stay groups for the remaining part of the semester!

 # Pre-lab

-Please bring these exercises printed out or written out with you to the lab.
+Prepare your prelab before coming to class!
+Doing the pre-lab will save you time during the lab.

 **P0**.
 Invent your own game scenario away from the computer.
 Don&#8217;t worry about implementation or classes or programming.
 Just try and come up with something interesting.
 It needs to be the basic structure of a player moving through different locations.
 Possible examples: